 Ultimately, if you are advised that a plea of guilty is the better option, your lawyer should inform you of the maximum penalties provided for the offence/s and the likely outcome at sentencing.
 Rarely does a person receive the maximum penalty provided for an offence and often the penalty handed down at sentencing is a fraction of the maximum penalty that may be provided.

 Your lawyer should also advise you of any other consequences which are likely to result from a conviction being recorded for the offence.
-For example a person may have been charged with being in possession of prohibited drugs, the quantity of which gives rise to an automatic traffic declaration and the ultimate seizure and confiscation of the person’s assets.
+For example, a person may have been charged with being in possession of prohibited drugs, the quantity of which gives rise to an automatic traffic declaration and the ultimate seizure and confiscation of the person’s assets.

-Your lawyer should also advise that you do not have to plead guilty, and emphasise that how you proceed with your matter is a matter for you to ultimately decide.
+Your lawyer should also advise that you do not have to plead guilty and emphasise that how you proceed with your matter is a matter for you to ultimately decide.
 Your lawyer should advise that if you decide to plead not guilty the prosecution would, in these circumstances, be required to prove each and every element of the offence and that you, as an accused person, are not required to prove anything.

 How Serious Is My Charge And Where Will It Be Heard And Determined?

-At your first appointment your lawyer may advise you about which court your matter will be ultimately determined in.
-In Western Australia criminal offences are made up of simple offences and indictable offences.
+At your first appointment, your lawyer may advise you about which court your matter will be ultimately determined in.
+In Western Australia, criminal offences are made up of simple offences and indictable offences.

 Simple offences are dealt with in the Magistrates Court.
 Generally speaking, simple offences are less serious than indictable offences, which are typically determined in the District or Supreme Courts.
 The Magistrates Court does not carry the power and jurisdiction to impose the lengthy terms of imprisonment that are commonly imposed in the District and Supreme Court.
 However, offences that are dealt with in the Magistrates Court can and often do attract terms of imprisonment.

 If your charge is an indictable charge, unless it carries life imprisonment as a maximum penalty, the charge will more likely be heard in the District Court.
-If you are proceeding to trial in the District or Supreme Courts on a plea of not guilty, your matter will be heard before a judge and an empaneled jury.
+If you are proceeding to trial in the District or Supreme Courts on a plea of not guilty, your matter will be heard before a judge and an empanelled jury.
 On the other hand, if your matter is being heard and determined in the Magistrates Court there is no jury and the Magistrate acts as both the trier of fact as well as the person that imposes the sentence.

 Regardless of whether you are charged with a simple offence or an indictable offence, all prosecutions are commenced in the Magistrates Court.
-However the length of time of the judicial process for matters that are finalised in the Magistrates Court is shorter than if your charge proceeds on an indictment in the District or Supreme Court.
+However, the length of time of the judicial process for matters that are finalised in the Magistrates Court is shorter than if your charge proceeds on an indictment in the District or Supreme Court.

-If you have been charged with a criminal offence and want to ensure your interests and future are being protected by an experienced criminal lawyer, contact the Law offices of Andrew Williams on 08 9278 2575 to arrange an appointment time.
+If you have been charged with a criminal offence and want to ensure your interests and future are being protected by an experienced criminal lawyer, contact the Law Offices of Andrew Williams on 08 9278 2575 to arrange an appointment time.